 Winners, losers from Seahawks-Broncos duel on Monday Night Football

-Winners, losers from Seahawks-Broncos duel on MNF originally appeared on NBC Sports Chicago
+Winners, losers from Seahawks-Broncos duel on MNF originally appeared on NBC Sports Bayarea

 It turns out that attempting 64-yard game-winning field goals aren’t the way to go.